 Figure 7.
 Exon 47 fits to exon 52.

 Due to the mutation exons 48, 49, 50 and 51 are missing.
-However, exon 52 fits to exon 47, so the genetic code is maintained and despite the mutation, the blueprint remains readable and the protein synthesis can be continued after the mutation.
+However, exon 52 fits to exon 47, so the genetic code is maintained and despite the mutation the blueprint remains readable and the protein synthesis can be continued after the mutation.
 As the beginning and the end of dystrophin are now present, the connection is not lost, although it is a bit shorter (the part that was described in exon 48-51 is missing).
 This dystrophin is thus largely functional (Figure 8).
-The rope is somewhat shorter, but the boat is connected to the anchor and kept in place.

 Mistakes that do not disrupt the genetic code are found in Becker muscular dystrophy patients.
 As their dystrophins are partly functional, the muscle fibers are less sensitive to damage than those of Duchenne patients.
 Generally, the progression of the disease is less severe.